micahkepe/blog/content/piantor-keyboard/index.md

   correct keys, especially when working with different layers.

 > **Tip**: If you're making the switch, I recommend starting with Keybr to
-> build proper fundamentals, then graduating to MonkeyType for speed training
+> build proper fundamentals, then graduating to MonkeyType for speed training.
-> .
-Keep KeyCastr running initially to catch any layer or modifier key mistakes.
+> Keep KeyCastr running initially to catch any layer or modifier key mistakes.

 # Conclusion: Is it Worth It?